sdslabs/sdslabs.github.com/_posts/2019/2019-09-20-linux-party-experience.md

 This is mainly due to Nvidia graphics cards being present on a system and the need to manually install their drivers.
 If you face this issue (or miraculously don't while owning an Nvidia graphics card), follow [this](https://itsfoss.com/fix-ubuntu-freezing/)(follow step 1, then step 3, and then undo step 1)
 Another error that you may encounter is that of Windows entry not showing up in GRUB.
 A variety of solutions are available [here](https://askubuntu.com/questions/197868/grub-does-not-detect-windows)

+To avoid this problem, you may install some OS that provides you graphics drivers pre-installed.
+We recommend [Pop!_OS](https://system76.com/pop) if you are interested in such an OS.
+It is based on Ubuntu, so all terminal interactions remain the same.

 # Issues after installing Ubuntu